Have You Suffered Investment Losses Due To The Bad Advice Of A Broker or Financial Advisor?

 - Unauthorized trading: failing to obtain a client’s consent before trading on the client’s account;

-- Unsuitability: recommending that an investor invest in a product that does not conform to the client’s level of risk tolerance.
+- Unsuitability: recommending that an investor invests in a product that does not conform to the client’s level of risk tolerance.

 What is the FINRA Arbitration Process?